no-garlic/lyrical/README.md

  - Bug: textedit + save does not update right panel song lyrics
  - If there is a marked word, drag-dropping a word should replace the marked word, otherwise it should replace the original word (by line/index)
  - Make regenerate button wider, and change lable to something like GENERATE CHOICES or GENERATE MORE or GENERATE OPTIONS.
+ - Update range for Max Tokens, set better default, update range based on selected model maybe
+ - Update cards to check that all icons on all cards are valid (ie, thumbs up/down, X), and cursors are correct, and select-none where appropriate
+ - Lyrics Page - Copy and Export should be disabled if there are no lyrics in the panel

 ## Todo